 5. Xylitol (Erythritol, Maltitol, Mannitol, Sorbitol and other sugar alcohols that end in –itol)

-Sugar alcohols aren’t absorbed well by the body and cause an allergic reaction for those who have a sensitivity to it.
-In addition, it has gastrointestinal side effects that include bloating, gas, cramping and diarrhea.
-Its laxative effect is so pronounced that it’s actually part of the chemical makeup for many over-the-counter laxatives.
+Sugar alcohols like xylitol aren’t absorbed well by the body and cause an allergic reaction for those who have a sensitivity to them.
+In addition, they have gastrointestinal side effects that include bloating, gas, cramping and diarrhea.

-Special note to dog owners: Sugar alcohol-based artificial sweeteners are a life-threatening toxin to dogs.
+Special note to dog owners: Sugar alcohol-based artificial sweeteners are life-threatening toxins to dogs.
 Be mindful of breath mints, candies, sugar-free gum, frozen desserts and other foods when your pets are around.
-(17)

 So, what are your options when you have a sweet tooth?
 All natural sweeteners — including maple syrup, coconut sugar, stevia, fruit purees and raw honey — are great, healthy substitutions.
 Keep packets of stevia with you so you don’t have to resort to artificial sweeteners provided by restaurants and cafes.